Teradata/developer-resources/docs/explore-and-analyze-data/example-projects.md

 [Try it out](https://github.com/Teradata/ai-unlimited-demos/blob/main/UseCases/Financial_Customer_Journey_SQL.ipynb)

-## Segment customers *(more detail as to why)*
+## Segment customers based on past purchases

 **(This is WIP.)**

 (business case... what you'll do... what you'll achieve...)

 Segment customers by purchase volume and value.
 Use k-means clustering and data preparation pipelines.

 For this use case, we provide online purchase history data in an AWS Glue catalog in Iceberg format. **(Just like the other 2?)**